 But to make the experience truly memorable, you have to be equipped with the right fishing reel for the specific fishing activity.
 The most common mistake that beginners make is to buy the first rod and reel combination they find and head off to the lake.

 Unfortunately, doing so without prior research on the reel you need might lead to disaster.

-Why do You Have to Use the Right Fishing Reel?
+Why Do You Have to Use the Right Fishing Reel?

 Bear in mind that the different kinds of fishing reels were made because each serves a specific purpose.
 They are created to give the angler an edge for the fishing type he prefers, which is why they come in all shapes and sizes.

-Also, some reels are meant for long-range casting while the others are specially designed for shorter-distance casting.
+Also, some reels are meant for long-range casting while others are specially designed for shorter-distance casting.
 Others are also capable of reeling in heavy fish while others help you cast weightless baits without causing tangles.

 Thus, having a deeper familiarity with all of these fishing reels will help you find the right one to take on your next fishing trip.

 With that in mind, we can now start discussing the different types of fishing reels.
 Weâ€™ve decided to give you an in-depth discussion of each type to help you understand them better.

 One of the most popular reels in the market is spinning reels.
 Otherwise known as an open-faced fishing reel, a spinning reel is uniquely designed with a bail arm that makes casting more accurate and efficient.
 The angler controls the line by engaging or disengaging the bail, and this makes casting the line a lot easier.

 Another notable feature of a spinning reel is that it attaches to the bottom of the rod.
 Most reels attach from above, so this is a noticeable reel positioning.